tuomaseerola/MP_DataChallenge/README.md

 | 1 | 5 | Non-musician | congruent | 946.3 | TRUE | Pos | Pos | Pos_5 |
 | 1 | 6 | Non-musician | congruent | 951.1 | TRUE | Pos | Pos | Pos_6 |

-There are 2624 observations in the data, which is *not exactly correct* when there has been 40 participants each completing 64 trials (40 x 64 = 2560).
-So the data has errors and noise on top of the fact that reaction times tend to be quite noisy as well.
+There are 2,624 observations in the dataset, which is not exactly correct given that 40 participants each completed 64 trials (40 × 64 = 2,560).
+This discrepancy suggests that the data contain some errors and noise, in addition to the inherent variability typically seen in reaction time measures.

 ## Challenge

 Was there a statistically significant effect of priming?
-And what about the expertise, was there an expertise difference in the reaction times?
-Before you will be able to run the analysis, you need to have a look at the data, and find out any quality issues and decide how to tackle them.
+And was there a difference in reaction times based on expertise?
+Before conducting the analysis, you should first inspect the data to identify any quality issues and decide how to address them.

 > [!TIP]
 > `expand` function (from `tidyr`) helps you to diagnose conditions.